• Skip to primary navigation

 Karen Salter – Membership Secretary

 In recent years I have discovered nature and realised how much I enjoyed getting my hands dirty in soil and being outside in Nature.
-Being a Trustee involved in Boundary Brook is an opportunity for me to explore these experiences and to take some responsibility in enabling others to also have these experiences.
+Being involved in Boundary Brook is an opportunity for me to explore these experiences and to take some responsibility in enabling others to also have these experiences.

 Jon Willis – Treasurer